vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/IndexOutOfRangeException.md

 ## [IndexOutOfRangeException](https://docs.microsoft.com/en-us/dotnet/api/system.indexoutofrangeexception)
 ### Description
 Collections are accessed via indices using the indexer syntax: `[value]`.
 C#'s indices are **zero-indexed**.
-This means that indices begin at 0, and go up to but do not include the length of the collection.
+This means that indices begin at 0, and go up to but don't include the length of the collection.
 `[0..Length)`

 ### Resolution